 This story made the front pages of many newspapers and similar stories started to occur because of it.
 Another famous case (this one a little farther than a few miles) was 4-year-old Charlotte May Pierstorff.
 She was mailed by train, 73 miles, to her grandparent’s house.
 Postage was cheaper than a train ticket and her parents felt safe sending her because a family member worked as a clerk for the railway mail service.
 That’s probably the only reason they got away with it.
 (These are 13 things your mail carrier won’t tell you.)

 This might seem a little crazy.
+But it’s definitely not the weirdest thing a postal carrier has seen.
 And, also like a lot of couples had issues with their parents because they would rather send their child by mail then make the journey over to their house.
 But it really speaks to how much people trusted their mail carriers back in the day.
 Today, you’re lucky if your package gets from point A to point B without getting crumpled or left out in the rain, but back then you could trust the postal service to deliver your baby without a scratch.